The default Emacs color scheme is affectionately known as “angry fruit salad”.

 But to merely change the colors:

-Figure out the name of the face you want to change: describe-face
+Figure out the name of the face you want to change: describe-face (defaults

-to the face at point) or list-faces-display
+to the face at point) or list-faces-display.

-will prompt you for a face and for each attribute to change.
+modify-face will prompt you for a face and for each attribute to change.

 Leave attributes as “unspecified” (the default) to inherit from the default